MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/2-what-is-continuous-integration.md

 ## CI pipelines

-A CI pipeline is the processes that run when a new code change is detected.
-Every time a code change triggers a CI run, all steps in the pipeline are executed.
-If there's an error in one of these steps, the pipeline stops executing.
+A CI pipeline is collectively the processes that run when a new code change is detected.
+Every time a code change triggers a CI run, all steps in the pipeline execute.
+If there's an error in one of these steps, the pipeline stops.

 An event triggers a pipeline.
 A large number of events are triggered during software development.
-The CI provider needs to support all events.
+The CI provider needs to support all related events.
 When an event is triggered, all the listeners for this specific event are triggered.
 The first stage of the process starts.

-In most cases, the process begins by cloning or downloading the source code.
-When that step is finished, subsequent steps are triggered.
+In most cases, the process begins by cloning or downloading source code.
+Then, the next step is triggered, and so on.

-Workflows can contain logic jumps so that a stage isn't executed if certain conditions are met, but the process continues to execute.
+Workflows can contain logic jumps so that a stage doesn't execute if certain conditions are met, but the pipeline continues to execute.

 ## GitHub Actions